 2.8.1 Respiratory Burst Activity

-The respiratory burst activity of phagocytic cells were analyzed utilizing the nitroblue tetrazolium reagent reduction test, as outlined by Anderson and Siwicki (1995).
+The respiratory burst activity of phagocytic cells was analyzed utilizing the nitroblue tetrazolium reagent reduction test, as outlined by Anderson and Siwicki (1995).
 Initially, heparinized blood was incubated with a 0.2% NBT solution at room temperature for 30 minutes.
 The reaction was subsequently terminated by the addition of dimethylformamide, monitored by centrifugation at 3000 rpm for 5 minutes.
 The resultant formazan product was then extracted, and its absorbance was quantified at 540 nm using a microplate reader (Systronics, India).

 2.8.2 Serum Lysozyme Activity